Minimum Wages in Concentrated Labor Markets: Labor Market Concentration

-\paragraph{Baseline Concentration.} Table \ref{tab:1} displays descriptive statistics for labor market concentration in Germany.
-Given its baseline version for employment in pairs of 4-digit NACE industries and commuting zones, the average HHI equals 0.34, which is equivalent to 2.9 equal-sized establishments in the labor market.\footnote{The inverse of the HHI describes the equivalent number of subjects, which represents the number of equal-sized establishments that reflect the observed HHI value.} At the 25th percentile, the median, and the 75th percentile, the equivalent number of competitors is 14.3 (HHI=0.07), 4.6 (HHI=0.22) and 1.9 (HHI=0.53).
-Figure \ref{fig:1} displays a histogram to illustrate the distribution of labor market concentration.
-A large fraction of labor markets features near-zero HHI values, resembling the notion of highly competitive labor markets.
+\paragraph{Baseline Concentration.} The histogram in Figure \ref{fig:1} illustrates the distribution of labor market concentration.
+Given its baseline version for employment in pairs of 4-digit NACE industries and commuting zones, the average HHI equals 0.342 which, by taking the reciprocal, is equivalent to 2.9 equally-sized firms in the labor market.
+At the 25th percentile, the median, and the 75th percentile, the equivalent number of competitors is 14.5 (HHI=0.069), 4.6 (HHI=0.217), and 1.9 (HHI=0.526).
+A large fraction of labor markets features near-zero HHI values, resembling the notion of atomistic labor markets.
 For higher HHI values, the density becomes increasingly smaller.
-However, a spike appears at the upper end of the distribution, indicating a considerable portion of monopsonies in the German labor market (11.7 percent).
+However, a spike appears at the upper end of the distribution, indicating a considerable portion of labor markets with a single employer (11.7 percent).
+Overall, 15.8 of the labor markets feature medium levels of concentration, operationalized by the HHI interval between 0.10 and 0.20 from E.U.\ antitrust policy.
+51.8 percent of the labor markets exceed the threshold of 0.20, mirroring high levels of concentration.
+By and large, in the 91 industries that belong to the minimum wage sectors (HHI=0.314), labor market concentration does not markedly differ from the universe of 615 4-digit industries.